 One of the MFA’s largest permanent collections, the Art of the Americas department holdings represent painting, sculpture, and decorative arts from North, Central and South America.
 Curators and staff in the department are responsible for studying, interpreting, maintaining, and augmenting these collections in collaboration with other departments throughout the Museum.
 Responsibilities of department members include: selecting, interpreting, and coordinating installations in the permanent collection galleries; organizing special exhibitions; researching the collection; and arranging for loans to other institutions.

-- Sort and organize decorative arts object files, and identifying gaps in documentation
+- Sorting and organizing decorative arts object files, and identifying gaps in documentation

 - Research exhibition, publication, and provenance histories related to these objects to ensure that information is properly documented in both the object files and electronic database. is necessary skills are desirable.

 - Enrollment in, or recent graduation from, a M.A. or Ph.D. program (*Advanced undergraduate students with demonstrated interest will be considered.)

 - Knowledge of American decorative arts or a related field